junxit/us-congress-bills-113/metadata.md

 - 2014-05-19 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 10 (Roll no. 218). (text: CR H4444-4445)
 - 2014-05-19 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 371 - 10 (Roll no. 218).(text: CR H4444-4445)
 - 2014-05-20 — Received in the Senate and Read twice and referred to the Committee on Banking, Housing, and Urban Affairs.
+- 2014-12-01 — Passed Senate without amendment by Unanimous Consent.
+- 2014-12-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.
+- 2014-12-01 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent. (consideration: CR S6237)
+- 2014-12-01 — Senate Committee on Banking, Housing, and Urban Affairs discharged by Unanimous Consent.(consideration: CR S6237)
+- 2014-12-02 — Message on Senate action sent to the House.
+- 2014-12-02 — Star Print ordered on the bill.
+- 2014-12-04 — Presented to President.
+- 2014-12-04 — Presented to President.
+- 2014-12-16 — Became Public Law No: 113-210.
+- 2014-12-16 — Became Public Law No: 113-210.
+- 2014-12-16 — Signed by President.
+- 2014-12-16 — Signed by President.